Sega Worldwide Soccer: History

 Sega Worldwide Soccer, produced by Sega themselves, was a launch game for the Sega Saturn's North American release.
 It was preceded by International Victory Goal, one of the debut titles of the console.
 The game featured international teams and league, play-off and tournament modes.
 Although it used fictional player names (due to the lack of a license), the non-volatile memory of the Saturn allowed editing of names.
 The team kits were as close to the official 1996 kits as possible.
 The game was the top-rated football game until International Superstar Soccer 64 was released one year later.
 Worldwide Soccer was later ported to the PC.

 One year later Sega Worldwide Soccer 98 was released, again for the Saturn.
 This version featured (still unlicensed) clubs from England, Spain and France, two new stadiums and the same free-flowing gameplay.
 US international Cobi Jones appears on the cover of the American version.

 One final title, Sega Worldwide Soccer 2000, appeared on the Dreamcast.
 However, instead of being developed in-house, Silicon Dreams Studio (who previously worked with Eidos on the UEFA Champions League series and also World League Soccer '98) was given the rights to produce a game bearing the Worldwide Soccer name.
 An update titled Sega Worldwide Soccer 2000: Euro Edition (capitalizing on the popularity of Euro 2000) was released on the Dreamcast in Europe.
+During a 1999 promotional session organised by the French official Dreamcast Magazine with Sega, footballer Thierry Henry criticised Sega Worldwide Soccer 2000 for its slow pace.
+When asked about his favourite Dreamcast game, he instead named Power Stone and praised its freedom of movement and environmental interaction.